 When the power does go out, here’s how to proceed.

-- Keep the fridge and freezer doors closes – a full freezer can stay at a food safe temperature for almost 48 hours, while a fridge only stays cold for about 4 hours.
+- Keep the fridge and freezer doors closed: A full freezer can stay at a food safe temperature for almost 48 hours, while a fridge only stays cold for about four hours.

 - Use block and dry ice to keep things cool.